Indigenous peoples of Costa Rica: Boruca, southern Costa Rica

 About 2,660 people are in the Boruca tribe.
-They live in the Puntarenas area of Costa Rica on one of the first reservations that was established for indigenous Costa Ricans.
+They live in the Puntarenas area of Costa Rica on one of the first reservations that was established for Indigenous Costa Ricans.
 They are popular for their crafts, particularly masks made for the "Fiesta de los Diablos" which is a three-day festival that stages fights between the Boruca people (depicted as devils) and the Spanish conquistadors (portrayed as Bulls).

 Bribri, southern Atlantic coast

-The Bribri are an indigenous tribe that lives in Salitre, Cabagra, TalAwari and Ujarrás.
+The Bribri are an Indigenous tribe that lives in Salitre, Cabagra, Tal, Awari and Ujarrás.
 They are a voting majority in the Puerto Viejo de Talamanca area.
 The range of the population stretches from 11,000 to 35,000.
 The Bribri have a specific social structure that is organized in clans.
 Each clan is composed of an extended family.
 Women have a higher status in this society, because their children's clans are determined by whichever clan they come from.
 Women in the Bribri society are the only ones that can inherit land and prepare the sacred cacao drink used during the rituals.
 Men's roles are defined by their clan, and often are exclusive for men.
 The spiritual leader, or "awa" is very important to the Bribis, which men may have the opportunity to become.
-Just as it is important to many other indigenous groups in Costa Rica, Cacao holds a particular significance for the Bribri.
+Just as it is important to many other Indigenous groups in Costa Rica, Cacao holds a particular significance for the Bribri.
 They believe that the cacao tree used to be a woman and the god Sibú turned her into a tree.
 Only women may prepare the drink.
 There are many associations that produce handmade chocolate which help these women.